Skill Demand Index

 Which roles need Inventory Management most:

-Other positions drive 67% of demand.
-Marketing and Operations also frequently list Inventory Management as a requirement.
-Skills commonly paired with Inventory Management include Data Analysis.
+Other positions drive 64% of demand.
+Operations and Marketing also frequently list Inventory Management as a requirement.
+Skills commonly paired with Inventory Management include Communication Skills and Merchandising.

 Depth Level Distribution